metreniuk/interpreter-from-zero-to-one/readme.md

 }
 ```

-Pass the environement to every `evaluate` call (don't forget about tests and REPL)
+**Note:** don't forget to pass the `Environement` in tests and REPL.

-12. We are now ready to tackle the hardest part of the evaluator: function declaration and application.
+12. We are now **ready** to tackle the hardest part of the evaluator: function declaration and application.

--   We are going to introduce a new `Value` for the function
+We are going to introduce a new `Value` for the function: `FunctionValue`.

 ```ts
 export class FunctionValue implements Value {